tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 For this server one bearer only client needs to be created in Keyclok.
-For more details regarding realm and resource please refer this [link](https://www.keycloak.org/documentation.html) realm - Realm being used resource - clientId in Keycloak enable-permissions - if permission policy is being used in http routes then this flag needs to be enabled.
+For more details regarding realm and resource please refer this [link](https://www.keycloak.org/documentation.html) realm - Realm being used client-id - clientId in Keycloak enable-permissions - if permission policy is being used in http routes then this flag needs to be enabled.
 Default value for this is false (disabled).
 If permission policy is used and this flag is not enabled then even user has specified permissions for performing action will get 403 forbidden error code.